Intelligence-driven, scalable insights for onboarding, adoption, retention, and revenue growth.

 General Data Protection Regulation is one such regulation in European law which was brought forth in 2016 to implement data privacy and protection for every citizen of European Union (EU).
 It is considered as a last successor of the Data Protection Directive which was introduced in 1995 when the internet was in its initial days of operation.

 GDPR for SaaS providers requires SaaS businesses to protect the privacy of European citizens who are doing any kind of transactions with them within the boundaries of EU member states.
-The companies that fall under such categories are mostly, but not limited to, the banks, insurance providers and financial services because they are the ones who deal most with the
+The companies that fall under such categories are mostly, but not limited to, the banks, insurance providers and financial services because they are the ones who deal most with thedata of the citizens.

 With more and more companies dealing with massive amounts of data ever since the boom of digital age in the last decade (to be specific somewhere around 2005), the cyber attackers have been presented with the greater opportunities to expose millions of records of the companies’ customers that are dealing with their private information.